KonoSuba: Anime

-An anime television series adaptation produced by Studio Deen aired on Tokyo MX between January 14, 2016, and March 16, 2016; later broadcasting on eight other networks and several video on demand streaming networks.
+In May 2015, Kadokawa announced that an anime television series adaptation of KonoSuba was green-lit.
+It was produced by Studio Deen and directed by Takaomi Kanasaki, with scripts written by Makoto Uezu and character designs by Koichi Kikuta.
+The first season aired on Tokyo MX from January 14 to March 16, 2016; (Note: Tokyo MX listed the air dates for the first two seasons as Wednesday at 25:05 JST, which is effectively Thursday at 1:05 a.m.) it was later broadcast on eight other networks and several video on demand streaming networks.
 The series was simulcast by Crunchyroll in several regions such as North America, and by AnimeLab in Australia.
-The series was directed by Takaomi Kanasaki and written by Makoto Uezu with character designs by Koichi Kikuta.
-An original video animation (OVA) was bundled with the ninth light novel of KonoSuba in June 2016.
-The anime's opening theme is "Fantastic Dreamer" by Machico while the ending theme is performed by Aqua (Sora Amamiya), Megumin (Rie Takahashi), and Darkness (Ai Kayano).
-On January 7, 2019, Crunchyroll announced that the series would receive an English dub.
-The first season's dub made its debut on January 25, 2019, with the second season's dub being released on February 25, 2020.
-Discotek Media released the first season on Blu-ray in North America on May 25, 2020.
+An original video animation (OVA) was bundled with the ninth light novel volume of KonoSuba in June 2016.
+Crunchyroll released an English-language dub of the series on January 15, 2019.
+Discotek Media released the first season and its OVA on Blu-ray in North America on May 26, 2020.